maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 <figure>
   <img src="/_figures/Line5_flood_path.png" alt="Description of image">
-  <figcaption>Figure 4.
+  <figcaption class="fig-caption">Figure 4.
 COG heading for each data point in the 5th line of the flood transect.
 This line went from east to west across the cove.
 The dotted red line in the top panel shows the mean for the line and the blue lines shows the point-by-point fluctuations.
 The bottom panel shows the boat's speed.
 Drastic changes in boat speed could be indications of times when the boat's/ADCP's heading briefly changed or times of a small turn, so comparing this with the COG heading might help explain any large outliers. </figcaption>
 </figure>
 <br><br>
 <br><br>